 - Providing access to original content in books, newsletters, or video formats to reach people in their preferred media, so they can go from understanding to advocacy;

-- Connecting interested, practicing Advocates to educational and community opportunities for social change;
+- Connecting interested, practicing Advocates to educational and community opportunities to advance beneficial social change;

-- Offer the tools, whether policy analysis or persuasive techniques, to help others break out of the conflict machine of power politics, regain control, and begin to self-govern;
+- Offering tools, whether for policy analysis or persuasive techniques, to help others break out of the conflict machine of power politics, regain control, and begin to self-govern;

 3. ADVOCATING SELF-GOVERNMENT